 If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of common stock represented thereby for the election of each of Messrs.
 Gill, Vishria, and Whitehurst and Ms. Steele as a Class III Director.
 In the event that any of Messrs.
 Gill, Vishria, and Whitehurst and Ms. Steele should become unable to serve, or for good cause will not serve, as a director, it is intended that votes will be cast for a substitute nominee designated by the Board, or the Board may elect to reduce its size.
 The Board has no reason to believe that any of Messrs.
+Gill, Vishria, and Whitehurst or Ms. Steele will be unable to serve if elected.
+Each of Messrs.
 Gill, Vishria, and Whitehurst and Ms. Steele has consented to being named in this proxy statement and to serve if elected.
 Proxies cannot be voted for a greater number of persons than three at the Annual Meeting, the number of nominees named in this proxy statement.